fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/templates/macro.rst

 * **%callerSN%** gives the SN of the author of the modification
 * **%callerGIVENNAME%** gives the GIVENNAME of the author of the modification

+There is also a macro that is used to ask a value in a field when we use a template

+* %askme% when put in a template this field will appear blank in form and must be filled by the user

 Some modifiers do not even require an LDAP attribute name as they generate a value on their own, such as **r** or **d**.

 Modifiers